 Better coordination between the multiple players — including the San Jose Police Department and the participating school districts — is one area highlighted in the report.

-Acting City Auditor, Joe Rios, lists — among other things — a lack of an agreement with the Santa Clara County Office of Re-entry Services as one area of concern and a small number of referrals from the Santa Clara County Probation as another.
+Acting City Auditor, Joe Rois, lists — among other things — a lack of an agreement with the Santa Clara County Office of Re-entry Services as one area of concern and a small number of referrals from the Santa Clara County Probation as another.

 “The success of the Task Force in providing services to San José youth relies on coordination among the various partners,” the report says.

 In another finding, the report mentions inconsistencies in the use of the terms such as “high risk” and “low risk,” and that they could stand to have better clarity on who the task force’s target population is.
 “One of the (things) that we haven’t done is a create a universal assessment,” said Neil Rufino, deputy director for PRNS.
 “People see things in different ways.”

 The 74-page report lists 17 recommendations for the task force in total.
 The work of the task force has contributed a modest impact on area crime, according to a recent evaluation completed by third party consultants.
 The city audit points to improvements that could be made in coordination with its partners and data use that may strengthen its efforts further.

 In its published response, PRNS agreed to each recommendation and set goals over the next two years to meet each of them.

 In response to the auditor’s request that services are targeted to the appropriate population, PRNS Acting Director Jon Cicirelli writes that they will develop a grant agreement that more clearly defines the target populations.

 The San Jose City Council accepted the report at its meeting Tuesday.